joshualerickson/exploreRGEE/README.md

 **CAUTION** this is an expensive function and can take awhile (reason why we are only showing ‘2000’ to ‘2019’) if you are trying to get a time series for let’s say landsat or daily PRISM or 30 year NPP.
-In future developments I’ll try and add the `bestEffort = TRUE' argument and`maxPixels`or map() in a more effiecient way but for now just up the scale like below or just split your query into chunks and`rbind\` after processing like below as well.
+In future developments I’ll try and add the `bestEffort = TRUE` argument and `maxPixels` or map() in a more effiecient way but for now just up the scale like below or just split your query into chunks and `rbind` after processing like below as well.

 ``` r
 npp1 <- band_NPP(lincoln_county, wb = "HUC08", startDate = '2010-01-01', endDate = '2019-01-01', scale = 800)